JuliaLang/julia/doc/src/manual/faq.md

 ### When are deprecated functions removed?

+Deprecated functions are removed after the subsequent major release.
+At time of writing, there is no concrete timeline for the next major release of julia.
-Deprecated functions are removed after the subsequent release.
-For example, functions marked as deprecated in the 0.1 release will not be available starting with the 0.2 release.
+For example, functions marked as deprecated in the 1.1 release will not be available starting with the 2.0 release.